 Central College, founded in 1853 and located in Pella, Iowa, is a private four-year, liberal arts college affiliated with the Reformed Church in America.
 Learn more about our history.
 Read our welcome statement.

 Majorly obsessed with your future.
 Central offers dozens of academic programs in the sciences, social sciences, arts and humanities.
 In 2018, the college celebrated its first graduates from its new engineering program.
-The college also has several professional programs and more than a dozen pre-professional tracks including dentistry, health, pharmacy, law, medicine, nursing, athletic training and more.
+The college also has several professional programs and more than a dozen pre-professional tracks including dentistry, health, pharmacy, law, medicine, nursing, athletic training, public health and more.

 It’s all about you.
-With a 13:1 student to faculty ratio, faculty and students enjoy a personalized teaching and mentoring environment.
-The average class size is 15 students.
+With an 11:1 student to faculty ratio, faculty and students enjoy a personalized teaching and mentoring environment.
+The average class size is 16 students.

 Incoming students’ academic credentials: